communitybuilders/community-compass/readme.md

 The platform, as it was submitted at the end of the competition, is available in the 'govhack' branch.

-We may continue to complete features in this master branch.
+We may continue to complete features in this master branch or take them private for the 'grand reveal'.

 ### License